 - Sanctions — The Code must include disciplinary measures for violations of the Code, up to and including termination.
 Employees should be granted due process before receiving any discipline.

 - Leadership’s role — As mentioned above, management plays a critical role in the implementation of the Code.
 Therefore, only employees who are committed to the Code should advance in the company.
 Communications from leadership must regularly refer to the tenets of the Code and reinforce them through word and deed.

 This is a necessarily short treatment of an expansive topic, but one which is vital to the success of an organization.
 To learn more, contact a knowledgeable Advisor at Breon & Associates.

 Within any organization, you’re going to have people with outside interests.
 But what happens when those outside interests run contrary to your company’s?
 For example, do you let an executive negotiate a contract with a company where one of his children works?
 How your company handles conflicts of interest can have a great impact on its overall ethical climate.
 Suffice to say for now, your Code of Ethics must explain what you consider to be conflicts of interest, a requirement to disclose conflicts when they arise, and a mechanism for dealing with undisclosed conflicts when they are discovered.

 Contact Breon & Associates in Harrisburg to learn about building a better business through ethics

 Building a better business starts with building a more ethical climate.
 To learn more about how your company can create and implement a Code of Ethics, contact Breon & Associates.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205